robertu94/robertu94.github.io/_guides/bebop.markdown

 4. Spack shares a home filesystem with other machines like `swing`  these machines are completely different hardware wise and use different module systems.
 The load function loads a copy of spack specifically for Bebop and uses a separate spark instance for other machines.
-We use spack's `site` scope to keep these cleanly separate.
+We use spack's `SPACK_USER_CONFIG_PATH` to keep these cleanly separate.

 # Changelog